Traffic management

 School speed zones help slow traffic near schools and increase driver awareness of children.
 This helps keep children safe from danger when they are arriving and leaving school.

-Reducing vehicle speeds to 40 km/h or less significantly reduces the risk of injury if a child is struck by a vehicle.
+Reducing vehicle speeds to 40km/h or less significantly reduces the risk of injury if a child is struck by a vehicle.

-Request a new or upgraded School Zone
+Request a new or upgraded school zone

 Schools can let us know if they have a special event or a teacher only day and want their school zone programme changed.

-Request a School Zone sign programme change
+Request a school zone sign programme change

 Speed limits